 3 - Make sure that you keep standing next to the stove, since the milk can boil over anytime.

-4 – Once small bubbles start appearing at the edge of the pot and the milk is about to start boiling, add flavorings if using.
-For example, in this recipe, I used 1/2 tsp salt, 1 tsp crushed red chilli flakes, & 1 tsp of fresh corriander leaves.
+4 - Once small bubbles start appearing at the edge of the pot and the milk is about to start boiling, add flavorings if using.
+For example, in this recipe, I used ½ teaspoon salt, 1 teaspoon crushed red chilli flakes, & 1 teaspoon of fresh corriander leaves.

 5 - Once the milk starts boiling, turn the heat to low to make sure it doesn't boil over.
 Add the acid ingredient (lemon juice) and keep stirring.
 The milk should curdle/separate as soon as the lemon juice has been added.
 Stir continously until the milk is completely curdled and the water (whey) turns yellow-green in color.
 In case the milk does not curdle then add a few more drops of lemon juice till the milk has curdled and the water turns yellow-green.